Firwanaa/CPU-Architecture-Final/README.md

 ```

 2. **General-Purpose Register (GPR) Architectures:**
    - Instructions access operands from and write results to a random-access register set in the CPU.
    - Operands and results are specified by referencing register addresses.
-## Advantages of Stack-Based Architectures

-- Instructions require fewer bits to encode.
-- Register management is automatic.
-- Instruction set remains unchanged.

 ## Advantages of GPR Architectures